MongoTheGeek/mls/README.md

 This program has the following known, but relatively unimportant deficits.
 -
-1.Within each group the earlier team in the group when tied will advance 2.When wildcards are tied the first wildcard will go lower team
+1. Within each group the earlier team in the group when tied will advance
+2. When wildcards are tied the first wildcard will go lower team

 The results: